 This will be the 17th year that Health Fair 11 has provided free and low-cost health checks to people attending the Minnesota State Fair.
 Health Fair 11 at the Fair offers a variety of health screenings and education in its building located at the intersection of Dan Patch Avenue and Cooper Streets.

-More than a dozen organizations join forces in the Health Fair 11 building.
+Sixteen organizations are joining forces to make Health Fair 11 at the Fair possible.
 Among the services offered: blood pressure checks, hearing assessments, blood typing, balance screenings, and memory-loss evaluations.
-Health experts will weigh fairgoers, check blood sugar levels, and teach hand-only CPR.
-Fairgoers can find the newest information related to food allergies or pick up the official list of state fair foods that are gluten-free.
-Nurses will administering flu shots to people age three and older.
-(People should bring their insurance cards as most insurance programs will pay for these vaccinations.)
-Information about Minnesota’s newborn screening program will be provided.
-Fairgoers will also find an area to relax while recharging electronic devices – for free!
+Health organizations will provide the newest information related to food allergies and treating concussions.
+Experts will be on hand to discuss medical marijuana options.
+Fair goers can weigh themselves and pick up the official list of state fair foods that are gluten-free.
+Flu shots will be available for people age eight and older.
+There will event be an area of people to sit and relax while recharging their mobile devices – for free!

 New this year

 During the first weekend of the fair, people can test their skills operating a robotic surgical system.

 A new exhibit will focus on a variety of women’s health issues.
 In the same location, new mothers will find private rooms for nursing their babies.
 Another new exhibit will provide information on ways to treat head lice.

 Here is a complete listing of the participating organizations and services they will offer in the Health Fair 11 building.

 Memorial Blood Centers Free blood typing is offered to anyone age 16 or older.
 With just a tiny finger prick, fairgoers will find out if they have A, B, or O type blood.
 MBC has been part of Health Fair 11 at the Fair since it first opened its doors in 2001.